imperialwicket/hubot-asgard/README.md

     asgard task 12

+## Templates

+Hubot-asgard returns data via ([eco](https://github.com/sstephenson/eco)) templates.
+If you are missing data, or want to organize things differently, hit the Asgard web interface that corresponds to a request and append the url with '.json'.
+This should show you the data that's being passed to the template.
+Change the template in a fork and either rock your personal changes, or submit a pull request for everyone to enjoy.

 ## Todo

 * Right now the API wrapping is highest priority; mainly next asg creation and asg edits